 Jesus defines love of neighbor as showing mercy to all - so it matters that we, as followers of Jesus, learn about and work to heal relationships between people who are different from one another.

-For the remainder of July you are invited to do just that.
-Our newly formed Faith & Justice team invites you to engage in one of two pathways to know yourself, and your neighbors’ better – in the hopes of stirring us all to work for justice and mercy.
-We have created two pathways that you can choose from – more details at the links below:
+Our newly formed Faith & Justice team invites you to engage in our 21-Day Challenge that you might know yourself, and your neighbors better – in the hopes of stirring us all to work for justice and mercy.

 21-Day Challenge – engage a variety of resources (videos, articles, documentaries, podcasts, etc.) that will invite you to hear voices and perspectives intended to broaden our understanding of our neighbors’ lives.
 Keep a journal, engage in conversations, start a small group, attend Pub Theology – do something to keep the conversation going.